DoD-Platform-One/bigbang/docs/developer/package-integration/monitoring.md

     kpt pkg get https://github.com/fluxcd/flux2.git//manifests/monitoring/grafana/dashboards@v0.9.1 chart/dashboards/
     ```

     If you need to create your own dashboard, open Grafana and use `Create > Dashboard`.
-Add a panel and setup the query to pull custom data from your package or general data about your pods (e.g. container_processes).
+Add a panel and setup the query to pull custom data from your package or general data about your pods (e.g., container_processes).
 After you have saved your dashboard in Grafana, use `Share (icon) > Export` to save the dashboard to a .json file in `chart/dashboards`.
 You can leave the `Export for sharing externally` slider off.

 1. We will store dashboards in a ConfigMap for Grafana's sidecar to parse.
 Create a ConfigMapList in `chart/templates/bigbang/dashboards.yaml` to store all of the dashboards:

     ```yaml
     {{- $pkg := "podinfo" }}